 Dutch govt criticized for its delayed start to vaccinations

-The Dutch government has come under heavy criticism from lawmakers for its COVID-19 vaccination policy
+The Dutch government has come under heavy criticism from lawmakers over a COVID-19 vaccination plan that has the first shots scheduled to be administered on Wednesday

-THE HAGUE, Netherlands -- The Dutch government came under heavy criticism from lawmakers Tuesday for its COVID-19 vaccination plan that only starts to administer its first shots on Wednesday, making it the last European Union nation to begin vaccinations.
+THE HAGUE, Netherlands -- The Dutch government came under heavy criticism from lawmakers Tuesday over a COVID-19 vaccination plan that has the first shots set to be administered on Wednesday, making the Netherlands the last European Union nation to begin vaccinations.

+Prime Minister Mark Rutte conceded that his government had focused in its preparations on the easy-to-handle AstraZeneca vaccine, which has not yet been cleared for use in the EU, and not the vaccine produced by U.S. drugmaker Pfizer and Germany's BioNTech, which is the only shot so far given the green light by the EU's medicines agency.

 “This is outrageous," Geert Wilders, leader of the largest Dutch opposition party, said during a debate that was arranged during Parliament's winter recess.
 “It is not a strategy, but chaos — total chaos — and the preparations were poor and too late.”